BolajiAyodeji/Blogposts/cjyaj1be3000hvjs1z2ipvmuw.md

 hugo
 ```

-Now your directory would have a new subfolder public , this is the final build. *Hugo takes a source directory of files and templates and uses these as input to create a complete website.* The public is the complete website and is what you’d deploy.
+Now your directory would have a new subfolder public; this is the final build. *Hugo takes a source directory of files and templates and uses these as input to create a complete website.* The public is the complete website and is what you’d deploy.

 ```
 ├── archetypes